Computability Theory, Nonstandard Analysis, and their connections: Special fan functionals and their computational properties

 \subsection{A weak version of the special fan functional}

-We introduce a strictly weaker version of the special fan functional and discuss its computational properties.
-As will become clear in Section \ref{hakkenoverdesloot}, this new functional is not just `more of the same' but occupies an important place relative to the special fan functional.
+We introduce the class of \emph{weak fan functionals} which are in general strictly weaker than special fan functionals.
+As will become clear in Section \ref{hakkenoverdesloot}, weak fan functionals are not just `more of the same' but occupy an important place relative to the special fan functionals.